Bread-Experts-Group/breadmod/README.md

       - Figure out model and loot table datagen for this block (SnowLayerBlock), might have to just roll with manually written json files to start off with
     - [X] Refinement processes
     - [X] Textures
+    - [ ] Data driven recipe and serializer
     - [ ] Create compat.
       - [ ] Mixing recipe for flour to dough (might already work with the item tags)
     - [ ] Compat with fluid tank-like containers in the bucket slot